Motorway Services Online

 Moto relaunched their brand in 2021.
 Working with BrandOpus, a new corporate style was created that incorporates a 'yellow smile' motif into everything they do, including the indoor and outdoor signage.

-This means Moto are currently rolling out a new set of road signs.
+This means Moto are rolling out a new set of road signs.
 They are functionally similar to the existing set, but use white symbols on dark green circles, with a light green backing board.
 The yellow motif is then incorporated into every symbol.

 At least complicated situations will now get written messages; these will use the same colours and have Moto's logo across the top, lest you forget where you are.
 The system was able to be used at the newly-opened Rugby, perhaps because safety critical signage now conforms to the TSRGD, even if the directions don't.